IndigoWizard/Hacks-of-M/README.md

-HacksOfM
+Hacks Of M

-Hacks of M: prorpietary hackathon event
+Hacks of M: proprietary hackathon event / project